Recycling and Solid Waste Division

-The City of Napa Materials Diversion Division (aka Recycling Division) is responsible for the compliance of State Assembly Bill 939, requiring all jurisdictions to reduce their waste by 50% by the year 2000.
+The City of Napa Materials Diversion Division (aka Recycling Division) is responsible for the work to meet the City's Disposal Reduction Policy and the State of California's mutual goal of diverting at least 75% of waste away from landfill by the year 2020.
 The Materials Diversion Division also administers the recycling and solid waste collection contract.

 Check out the 22-page recycling guide in your phone book yellow pages for complete details about our programs, or click on the following link: